Filmmakers wrestle with encroaching digital technology, but yet again the musicians got there first.

 This is all bollocks, of course.
 Tape certainly has it’s own aesthetic, but with care and attention this can be reproduced digitally.
 What tape really represents is a way of working; a spontaneity and an inability to change much once the music has been captured.
 What it represents is discipline.
 Artists back then were just as lazy and self-obsessed as they are today, but they had to work within the boundaries of the technology.
 Piece by piece, digital is taking those boundaries away and the only thing that can make great art is talent.

 There’s no denying that Livin’ La Vida Loca is infinitely worse than Physical Graffiti, in exactly the same way as Attack of the Clones is infinitely worse than The Dark Knight, but the reason isn’t that the better ones were analogue and the crap ones were digital.
 It’s because Ricky Martin is no Led Zeppelin, just as George Lucas is no Christopher Nolan.
-What makes a great record are the same things that make a great film; vision and hard work.
+The things that makes a great record are the same things that make a great film; vision and hard work.